NSokolov114/100DaysOfCode/ideas-for-projects.md

 ### Portfolio website
 Well, I need a personal website showing what I can do, not just GitHub.

+### Personal Photosite
+Simple (only HTML+CSS) but beautiful 1-page site showing a few of my photos represented on Unsplash.
+Carousel - radio buttons, arrows left/right.
+Why?
+Just to show off...

 ## Contents
 * [Rules](rules.md)